lzim/teampsd/docs/ms_teams_guide.md

 You will notice a subtle red border outlining your entire desktop screen.
 The red border is only visible to you and not anyone else, hence not pictured here.

 TIP: Queue up the window you want to share in advance.
-I had already quequed up my Google Chrome Browser in the background, which is now being shared as the default of entire desktop screen.
+I had already queued up my Google Chrome Browser in the background, which is now being shared as the default of entire desktop screen.

 ![browser image of queued page image](https://user-images.githubusercontent.com/59668647/89903438-7c98ef00-db9c-11ea-97f0-1958311c870f.png)